 The request object

-Optional options: ConfigurationReturns list of Secrets rules with ID, Pattern, Description, Priority, and SDS ID
+Optional options: ConfigurationReturns a list of Secrets rules with ID, Pattern, Description, Priority, and SDS ID.

 Optional options: ConfigurationGet the details of a specific security filter.